-One of Corsair's latest cases, the Carbide 275R, might just be the ultimate minimalist's case.
+One of Corsair's best cases, the Carbide 275R, might be the ultimate minimalist's case.
 Aside from a small "sail" logo on the front panel, the 275R ditches additional branding for the sake of a clean design for the style-obsessed.
 While the design may be minimal, the functionality isn't.

 Unlike NZXT's similarly minimal S340, the Carbide 275R can support a 360mm radiator in the front and up to six 120mm fans.
-With a modest $80 price tag, the 275R is a good case for beginners as well as advanced users looking to create a sleek custom loop.
+With a modest $80 price tag, the 275R is a good case for beginners and advanced users looking to create a sleek custom loop.

-Phanteks has made some incredible cases over the years, but the Evolv X stands out as an excellent chassis for anyone looking for a mid-tower instance with a little something extra.
+Phanteks has made some incredible cases over the years, but the Evolv X stands out as an excellent chassis for anyone looking to build a mid-tower PC with a little something extra.
 That extra being the ability to slide two systems into its pleasing form—there's room for an ITX system in the top to go above the main ATX system.
 It's a bit of a squeeze for sure, but it is possible.

-NZXT's H200i is essentially a miniaturized version of our favorite mid-tower, the H710i.
-Built to support mini-ITX builds, the H200i is all about packing a high-end system into a compact, minimalistic package.
+The NZXT H210i is a slightly updated version of the H200i that boasts a USB 3.1 Gen 2 Type-C port on the front panel.
+Apart from that, it's the same case, which is itself essentially a miniaturized version of one of our favorite mid-tower chassis, the H710i.
+Built to support mini-ITX builds, the H210i is all about packing a high-end system into a compact, minimalistic package.

 If mini-ITX is your thing, see more recommendations in this guide to the best mini-ITX cases.